shaikhulhadi/Sentiment-Analysis-of-Stocks-from-Financial-News-with-tweeter-feedback/README.md

 `graph_generation.ipynb` contains code to further analyze the output.

 ## Findings
-Our analysis shows that, there is descripancy in only headlines based sentiment analysis and how people react on twitter.
+My analysis shows that, there is descripancy in only headlines based sentiment analysis and how people react on twitter.
 This analysis shows that further reserach is required to find a effective way to combine news-headline and social media to properly analyze public sentiment.